bigyihsuan/EsotericReaction/README.md

 # Esoteric Reaction

-An esolang using chemical "formulas" as code.
+A stack-based/functional esolang using chemical "formulas" as code.
 The name is a pun on "exothermic reaction".

-Yes, imbalanced and impossible equations are possible.

 ## Types

-Integer: bog-standard 64-bit signed integer.

-* Floating point numbers are represented by taking their IEEE 754 double-precision (64-bits long) binary representation and interpreting it as an integer.
+Number: A real number.

+* When used with list indexing, only the integer part is used.
+* Characters are represented as their UTF-8/ASCII value in the integer part.

 List: an infinitely-nestable heterogenous list that can hold values.

 * Lists consisting of solely integer values can be considered as Strings.
-Each integer represents a character's value in UTF-8.
+* Lists can contain lists.
+* Lists can be of any length.

 ## Elements